 SPECIAL SURFACE TYPES: Add special surface definitions to any standard lens database surface type for compound results.
 There are several forms of polynomial deformation surfaces and polynomial phase surfaces (Radial, Rectangular and Zernike forms).
 There are Holographic Optical Elements (HOEs), and rotationally symmetric and cylindrical FRESNEL surfaces.
 Take full control with the user defined deformation and phase surfaces without the use of a compiler.
 A second type of user defined surface has been added which allows modeling noncontiguous surfaces.
 The program has a special surface type and supporting commands which make it possible to model grazing incidence reflective telescope systems.
 There are user input SAG, PHASE and APODIZATION grid surfaces.
 There is also a user defined surface, defined via a user modifiable FORTRAN subroutine.
 There are user input PHASE, SAG and APODIZATION grid surfaces.
 There is a rotationally symmetric cubic spline surface which may be attached to a standard, rotationally symmetric surface.

 UNITS: Work in inches, millimeters, centimeters or meters.
-Convert angular output units from degrees to radians or tangents with a simple command.
+Convert angular output units from degrees to radians or tangents with a simple sticky switching command.

 SOLVES and PIKUPS: Control lens curvatures and thickness with paraxial ray trace based solves in either the XZ or the YZ-plane.
 Concentricity and clear aperture solves in the XZ or the YZ-plane can also control curvatures and thickness.
-Establish automatic, updated links between parameters on different surfaces using both multiplicative and additive constant offsets.
-Use the powerful overall length thickness pickup and the pivot point pickup.
+Establish automatic, continually updated links between parameters on different surfaces using both multiplicative and additive constant offsets.
+Use the powerful overall length thickness pickup and the pivot point pickups for tilted surfaces.

 DECENTRATIONS: Apply general Euler